Computer verification of Wiles' proof of Fermat's Last Theorem

 Every prover has a type system to distinguish e.g. real numbers from other things like functions or vector spaces.
 Rigidity and expressiveness of the type system form quality attributes of theorem provers, but what is best depends on the kind of proofs you need to verify.
 One needs a rich type system to express complicated matters.
 Theorem provers with a rich type system typically have less intelligence, because the more possibilities a prover has, the harder it is to choose between them.
 The theorem prover NQTHM has a poor type system but is very ingeneous in using mathematical induction.
 The prover PVS has a richer type system and is much more user friendly, but I experience it as less intelligent.

 The mathematics used in Wiles' proof of Fermat's Last Theorem is very complicated.
 The type system of NQTHM is definitely not rich enough to express all this in a convenient manner.
 I assume that the same holds for PVS.
-I do not know the provers Coq and Mizar good enough, but I think they are adequate to express the mathematics.
+I never worked with the provers Coq, Mizar and Isabelle, but I think they are adequate to express the mathematics.
 I also expect them to be sound, but with less inbuilt intelligence than PVS.

 Theorem provers should not be confused with computer algebra packages like Maple and Mathematica.
 Since the nineties, many mathematicians use such tools from Computer Algebra to investigate and manipulate their formulas.
 These tools usually do not offer soundness.
 Their manipulations require side conditions that cannot be checked by the tool.
 To apply such a tool in computer verification, one needs a form of integration of the tool in the prover.
-Indeed, I think that computer verification of Wiles' proof will be very difficult without an integrated computer algebra tool in the theorem prover.
+Indeed, an integrated computer algebra tool in the theorem prover might be very handy for the computer verification of Wiles' proof.

 Back to the aspects.